telerik/blazor-docs/components/grid/selection/multiple.md

 The Grid allows selection and deselection via the `SelectAll` property.
 Setting this property to `true` (its default value) will render a checkbox in the grid header.

 You can add a `SelectAllMode` parameter, which supports the following options:
 * `Current` - selects all rows on the current page.
 This also applies to filtered, sorted, etc. This is the default value of the `SelectAllMode`.
+If the filtered/sorted rows exceed the page size, the  `Current` mode will select only the filtered/sorted rows on the current page.
 * `All` - selects all the data in the Grid.
     >note  If IQueriable collections are used, using the header checkbox with an `All` option will immediately execute the query over all the data.
 This may be a performance hit.